“Eastward the Star of Empire Returns” 1880

 This cartoon depicts relics of the once-influential Republican and pro-capitalist interests being driven out of the West alongside Chinese laborers, whose much needed services were boycotted in California.

-Beginning in 1877, Denis Kearney an Irish-American immigrant, built steady and passionate support for his anthem, “The Chinese Must Go” a statement that began and concluded every charismatic speech Kearney typically delivered on the empty Sand Lots of California where large crowds could gather.
+Beginning in 1877, Denis Kearney an Irish-American immigrant, built steady and passionate support alongside his rallying cry and anthem, “The Chinese Must Go” a statement that began and concluded every charismatic speech Kearney typically delivered in front of large crowds on the empty Sand Lots of California.
 A mixture of Sinophobia and severe economic depression provided a ripe environment for Kearney to stoke fear and rally white labor to reclaim all labor opportunities for themselves.
 While the industrial North and the large plantations of the rural South welcomed and recruited the hardworking Chinese, West Coast voices demanded that the “Chinese Must Go.”

 Kearney made steady progress toward his cause and politicians paid attention.
 His influence was felt in elections and through a battery of local, state and federal legislation, ultimately leading to the Chinese Exclusion Act of 1882.